GAME RESULTGame Result

 Endure the fierce pursuit of Marinos!

-Marinos, with an intense press that repeatedly fouls in the midfield, steals the ball and creates chances with aggressive dribbles from Baubel on the right and Yanagi on the left.
-In addition, Nakamura adds accents of speed and slowness, assembling attacks from the center with one-two breakthroughs and side attacks with the fullbacks running.
-On the other hand, Tokyo responds with a combination of Fukube, who returned from injury, and Yamao, who performed well in the first match, as center-backs in place of Sandro, who was suspended due to accumulated warnings.
-The combination with the surrounding players is also not bad, and they calmly deal with Marinos' fierce attacks.
-However, in the 21st minute, Marinos finally broke the balance by scoring a skillful goal against the previously perfect castle.
-Now, only two more goals are needed to equalize.
-Marinos are stepping up their game even more.
-Tokyo also occasionally breaks through the center with Almir and Amaral in a good rhythm, but they are cut off by Marinos' intense play.
-Tokyo, intimidated by Marinos' determination, drops their defensive line overall and is completely forced into a defensive position.
-However, even Amaral cuts off the opponent's attacks with the defensive line, showing the high defensive awareness and concentration of all the players, and manages to keep the first half to only one goal conceded.
+Marinos, with a fierce press that repeatedly fouls in the midfield, steals the ball and creates chances with aggressive dribbles from Bauber on the right and Yanagi on the left.
+In addition, Nakamura adds accents to the tempo and creates chances with one-two breakthroughs from the center to the post and side attacks with the fullbacks running.
+On the other hand, Tokyo responds with a combination of Koto and Yamao, who returned from injury and played well in the first game, in place of Sandro, who was suspended due to accumulated warnings, as center backs.
+The combination with the surrounding players is also not bad, and they calmly deal with Marinos' fierce attacks, but in the 21st minute, they finally break the balance with a skillful goal against the previously perfect castle.
+With this, only two more points until a tie.
+Marinos are stepping up their gear even more.
+Tokyo also occasionally breaks through the center with good rhythm from Almir and Amaral, but they are cut off by Marinos' intense play.
+Tokyo, who was intimidated by Marinos' determination, drops their line overall and is completely forced into a defensive position, but even Amaral cuts off the opponent's attacks with the defensive line, and they manage to keep the first half to only one goal against with everyone's high defensive awareness and concentration.

 With 45 minutes remaining in the second half, if we don't concede two goals here, Tokyo will secure a spot in the semifinal round.
 However, Marinos' determination has increased even further.
 Marinos no longer had any pride.
 In any case, they relentlessly committed intense fouls without hesitation in order to score two more goals.
 The number of direct free kicks for Tokyo, 33, tells the story.
 In the 8th minute of the second half, Tokyo was broken through on the left side and Marinos scored from the center again, bringing the score to within one point.
 37 minutes remaining.
 Tokyo responded by moving, even though they conceded a goal, as Koike balanced the midfield and improved the defensive stability and attacking shape after winning the ball.
 In the 14th minute of the second half, Yukihiko returned from injury.
 It was a move made in anticipation of Marinos attacking even more in the remaining time, aiming for a counterattack.
 And it was a brilliant move.
 In the 21st minute of the second half, as Tokyo attempted a counterattack, Yukihiko was about to break through, but Marinos' defender, Ihara, collided with him head-on.
 As a result, Ihara was sent off with a red card, and Marinos, now with 10 players, toned down their play.
 On the other hand, Tokyo, with a numerical and psychological advantage, had more opportunities to attack.